chernan/tutorial_knitr/README.md

-Bioinformatics presentation at ENS, Thrusday 22/01/2015.
+Bioinformatics presentation at ENS, Thursday 22/01/2015.